rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 * `curl: (7) Couldn't connect to server`
   A firewall or network rule is preventing the connection from being established.

-These errors indicate basic network connectivity problems, not application-level blocking.
+These errors indicate basic network connection problems, not application-level blocking.

-## TLS / certificate-related failures (SSL inspection or trust issues)
+#### TLS / certificate-related failures (SSL inspection or trust issues)

 * `curl: (35) SSL connect error`
   The TLS handshake failed.
 This often occurs due to SSL inspection, proxy interference, or certificate validation issues.
 This does not, by itself, indicate POST blocking.